- Conditions We Treat

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 Diagnosing lung cancer involves a range of examinations and tests, some of which may involve a short stay in hospital.
 Diagnostic tests for lung cancer include:

-At CCL, patients with lung cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with lung cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.

 The type of treatment you will receive for lung cancer depends on several factors, including the type of lung cancer you have, the size and position of the cancer and how far advanced your cancer is.
 Options include: